 MG/YA Author & Book Editor at Emery Road Writing Services, LLC

 Jody Calkins is a MG/YA Author & Book Editor, Writer's Coach, Content Marketing Strategist, Blogger, Pilot's Wife.
-Author of SHATTERED, a YA speculative thriller.
+Author of SHATTERED and TAINTED (YA speculative thrillers).
 Her editing services and training programs help novelists improve their writing skills, get motivated to write, improve productivity and time management, and battle self-doubt and other roadblocks.
 She works with middle-grade, young adult, and adult books in a variety of genres including Sci-Fi, Fantasy, Mystery, Thriller, and Self-Help.

 Latest posts by Jody Calkins (see all)